Frankie Yale: Aftermath

+The July 5, 1928 New York Daily News describes preparations for Frankie Yale's opulent funeral following his murder.

 The abandoned Buick was later discovered a few blocks away from the murder site.
 Inside the car police found a .38 caliber revolver, a .45 automatic, a sawed-off pump shotgun and a Thompson submachine gun.
 The handguns were eventually traced to Miami, the car itself was traced to Knoxville, Tennessee, and the submachine gun to a Chicago sporting goods dealer named Peter von Frantzius.
 Police noted that at the time of murder, Yale was wearing a four-carat diamond ring, as well as a belt buckle engraved with his initials.
 The letters on the buckle held a total of 75 diamond chips.
 Capone was said to give such belt buckles to those he admired very much.

 Police repeatedly questioned Capone about the Yale murder, but nothing came of the inquiries.
 Yale's murder represented the first time that the Thompson submachine gun was used in New York gangland warfare.
 Yale's killers were theorized to be Capone mob gunmen Tony "Joe Batters" Accardo, Fred "Killer" Burke, Gus Winkler, George "Shotgun" Ziegler, and Louis "Little New York" Campagna.
 Most of these hitmen are believed to have participated in the St. Valentine's Day Massacre seven months later.
 One of the submachine guns used in the Massacre was later ballistically linked to Yale's murder.

 Yale received one of the most impressive gangland funerals in American history, at which thousands of Brooklynites lined the streets to watch the procession.
 He was buried wearing evening clothes, holding grey suede gloves and a gold rosary.
 Thirty-eight cars were required to bear all the floral arrangements while 250 Cadillac limousines carried the mourners.
 Yale's $15,000 silver casket rested on an open hearse with a podium.
 At Holy Cross Cemetery, there was additional drama when two different women claimed to be Yale's wife.
 As the casket was lowered, 112 mourners simultaneously tossed roses into the grave.
 Yale's funeral set a standard of opulence for American gangsters that has been seldom matched over the years.